stepanovcodes/video-pocker/docs/planning.md

     3.8.
 Store one element that represents the Replay button.

     3.9.
-Store one element that represents the Sound Toggle.
+Store one element that represents the Coin Value button.

     3.10.
-Store one element that represents the Coin Value image.
+Store one element that represents the Deal/Draw button.

     3.11.
-Store one element that represents the Deal/Draw button.
+Store one element that represent the holds-container section.

     3.12.
-Store five elements that represent the Hold texts.
+Store one element that represents the winning Card combination played.

     3.13.
-Store one element that represents the winning Card combination played.

-    3.14.
 Store one element that represents the "Play X credits" message appearing over the screen elements at the beginning of each round.